yl2811-cmd/Showheel/wwwroot/story-engl.md

 Anna began to do what Miriam had taught her—read a living person—with the precision of listening that Edmund had taught her.
 The first on-screen evidence of the confluence of the two axes.
 Follow-up: Episode 63, the winch scene, "I heard Lia's breathing in the silence"—the origin of habit is here.
-Echoing: P-01 two sensory axes → here (merging origin) → Ep63 (merging on-screen payoff)
+Echo: P-01 two sensory axes → here (merging origin) → Ep63 (merging on-screen payoff)

 **★ Chip discovery (Ep48-50, exact location to be determined)**: